czuforb/community-file-sharing/README.md

 ## Remaining tasks

-The code is not finished and it's still work in progress due limited time.
+The code is not finished and it's still work in progress beacuse of limited time.

 - The code must be refactored, there are a lot of repeated parts - eg. Toast messages
 - The code of the Apollo server must be edited for clarity and resolvers must be separated and grouped-